diabalsaadiOP/interview-agent/sentiment_results_interview.md

 - **LLM Sentiment:** Neutral
 - **Explanation:** Neutral

-The interviewer is asking factual questions about the candidate's resume, without expressing any opinion or emotion, indicating a neutral tone.
+The interviewer is asking for basic information about the candidate's qualifications, without expressing any emotion or judgment, which suggests a neutral tone.

 ### Segment 4
 > Yes, I've had over 10 years experience.
 Tell me about your qualifications.